-Repertoire includes Tatyana Eugene Onegin, Agathe Der Freischütz, Elsa Lohengrin, Eva Die Meistersinger von Nürnberg, Sieglinde Die Walküre, Contessa Le nozze di Figaro, Donna Elvira Don Giovanni, Fiordiligi Cosi fan tutte, Rosalinde Die Fledermaus and Micaëla Carmen.
+Repertoire includes Tatyana Eugene Onegin, Agathe Der Freischütz, Elsa Lohengrin, Eva Die Meistersinger von Nürnberg, Sieglinde and Ortlinde Die Walküre, Freia Das Rheingold, Donna Anna and Donna Elvira Don Giovanni, Fiordiligi Cosi fan tutte and Rosalinde Die Fledermaus.

 British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 Berliner International Music Competition and The 2017/18 NSW Wagner Society Award for Emerging Wagner Singers.
 In 2016 she won First Prize and the President's Prize at the Wagner Society Singing Competition in London and was a Royal Philharmonic Society Chilcott Award finalist.
 In 2018 Samantha was finalist for the inaugural Hong Kong International Operatic Singing Competition at Hong Kong City Hall, chaired by Dame Kiri Te Kanawa.
 Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera) and bringing 'a most complete portrayal,' to her roles (Financial Times).